Frequently Asked Questions

 Note: If you build a JADU, which is within the same walls of your existing home or in an attached garage, you would just need to connect your utilities to your existing house.
 On conversions and stand-alone units, depending on the amp voltage of your primary home, you may need and want to create a separate or sub-electric panel and meter so that whoever is in that unit can pay for their own electricity.

-Your plans can typically be created within four to six weeks.
-The State requires the City to approve the project if a completed application is submitted within two months.
+Your plans can typically be created within four to eight weeks (with your ongoing input) after you approve the Architect's proposal.
+The State requires the City to approve the project, if a completed application is submitted, within two months in the Planning Zone Check Department.
+All requirements must be met.
+We have found that the Planning Department always has questions and notes, so expect the application to be in the Planning Department longer than 2 months.
+Then the plans are submitted to the Building Department.
+Their review could take 4-6 weeks.
 The construction of your unit can typically take from 2 1/2 to 5 months, depending on the size and materials used.
-The City may delay stand-alone ADUs if the Fire Department places unusual or extensive requirements on the project.
+The City may delay stand-alone ADU projects if the Fire Department places unusual or extensive requirements on the project.

-Including construction, finished, and city costs, the all-in cost of adding an ADU typically ranges between $250-$375 per square foot, depending on finishes and land preparation needs – assuming no serious flood issues on the property or unusual City Fire Department requirements.
+Including construction, finished, and city costs, the all-in cost of adding an ADU typically ranges between $250-$600 per square foot, depending on the type of ADU you're creating, land preparation needs, solar panel requirements – assuming no serious flood issues on the property or unusual City Fire Department requirements.
 Note: if you research the Internet, you will find te all-in cost to create a garage conversion can range from $80,000 to $150,000.
 We work with a variety of partners that can help you make the best choice for financing your ADU.
 Most clients will utilize existing available cash, a cash-out refinance, cash from a home equity loan, or a new reverse mortgage to finance their new ADU.
 Let us know if you'd like a referral to one of our financing partners.

 To find out more about your financing options, click here.